Travelling outside of the UK

 - A passport valid for at least six months beyond your stay in the USA.

 - Your UK visa or biometric residence permit (BRP).

 - Evidence of sufficient funds to support yourself whilst in USA.
 This could be a recent bank statement showing enough money for the entire duration of your trip.

 - Evidence of residence in the UK and intention to return to the UK.
 You'll need:

-- a letter from your School Administrative Office confirming you're an NTU student and the details of your course
+- a letter from your Academic School administrative office confirming you're an NTU student and the details of your course

 - payments you have made towards the course fees and your accommodation